jbexta/AgentPilot/README.md

 Hard-coded actions are searched and sorted based on semantic similarity to the request.
 A group of the most similar actions are then fed to the action decision method.
 A single action can be detected and executed on its own without using ReAct, if a request is complex enough then ReAct is used.

-If ReAct fails to find an action, then the request can be passed on to the code interpreter.
+If ReAct fails to find an action, then the request can be passed on to another Agent.

+### 📥 Context Blocks
+A customisable list of global context blocks are available to all agents, and can be used within their system message with placeholders.
+This is useful for reusability and consistency across multiple Agents.

 ### 👸 Behaviour
-Agents support definition of character behaviour, allowing them to reply and sound like a celebrity or a character using TTS services that support this feature.
+Agents support definition of character behaviour by using a context block, allowing them to reply and sound like a celebrity or a character using TTS services that support this feature.
 In the future there will be support for offline TTS models.<br>

 **Supported TTS services:**<br>
 Amazon Polly<br>